Dave Brubeck: Time Out

 In 1959, the Dave Brubeck Quartet recorded Time Out.
-The album, which featured pieces entirely written by members of the quartet, notably uses unusual time signatures in the field of music—and especially jazz—a crux which Columbia Records was enthusiastic about, but which they were nonetheless hesitant to release.
+The album, which featured pieces entirely written by members of the quartet, notably uses unusual time signatures—especially for jazz—something which Columbia Records was enthusiastic about, but they were nonetheless hesitant to release.

 The release of Time Out required the cooperation of Columbia Records president Goddard Lieberson, who underwrote and released Time Out, on the condition that the quartet record a conventional album of the American South, Gone with the Wind, to cover the risk of Time Out becoming a commercial failure.

 Featuring the cover art of S. Neil Fujita, Time Out was released in December 1959, to negative critical reception.
-Nonetheless, on the strength of these unusual time signatures, the album quickly went Platinum, and peaked at number two on the Billboard 200.
+Nonetheless, on the strength of these unusual time signatures, the album quickly went Gold (and was eventually certified Double Platinum), and peaked at number two on the Billboard 200.
 It was the first jazz album to sell more than a million copies.
-The single "Take Five" off the album quickly became a jazz standard, despite its unusual composition and its time signature: 5/4 time.
+The single "Take Five" from the album quickly became a jazz standard, despite its unusual composition and its time signature: 5/4 time.

 Time Out was followed by several albums with a similar approach, including Time Further Out: Miro Reflections (1961), using more 5/4, 6/4, and 9/8, plus the first attempt at 7/4; Countdown—Time in Outer Space (dedicated to John Glenn, 1962), featuring 11/4 and more 7/4; Time Changes (1963), with much 3/4, 10/4 and 13/4; and Time In (1966).
 These albums (except Time In) were also known for using contemporary paintings as cover art, featuring the work of Joan Miró on Time Further Out, Franz Kline on Time in Outer Space, and Sam Francis on Time Changes.